How to Delete an Amazon Review (Plus 6 More Crucial Review Questions)

-“Any press is good press” is a nice sentiment for billion dollar brands who can shrug off poor publicity like a 24-hour cold.
+“Any press is good press” is a nice sentiment for billion-dollar brands who can shrug off poor publicity like a 24-hour cold.
 It is not, however, true for Amazon entrepreneurs.
 A negative product review can drastically affect your seller reputation.
-Enough negative reviews will eventually begin to hurt your sales.

 If commenting publicly isn’t yielding the results you want, you may want to look into requesting Amazon’s help to delete a negative or fake review.
 Remember, the chances of Amazon removing a product review are extremely low.

 There are several ways to attempt this: